 We at C.R.U.D.E. tip our hats to the following three wonderful groups, upon whose mighty shoulders we stand:

 Back in 1994, Rodeo’s Unocal refinery (now owned by Phillips 66) released an estimated 80 to 225 tons of dangerous Catacarb into the air over a sixteen day period.
 As a result over 1,200 people required medical attention.
-A lawsuit resulted in a landmark Good Neighbor Agreement (GNA), brokered by a group of 30 folks from the towns most affected: Rodeo, Crockett and Tormey, who were ably assisted by the Shoreline Environmental Alliance (SEA) and Citizens for a Better Environment-California (CBE).
-For the first half of the 30 year agreement, the refinery reluctantly gave the required amount of money to the community, via the local school district, Rodeo Municipal Advisory Council (RMAC) and the Crockett Community Foundation.
+A lawsuit resulted in a landmark Good Neighbor Agreement (GNA), brokered by a group of 30 folks from the towns most affected: Rodeo, Crockett, and Tormey, who was ably assisted by the Shoreline Environmental Alliance (SEA) and Citizens for a Better Environment-California (CBE).
+For the first half of the 30-year agreement, the refinery reluctantly gave the required amount of money to the community, via the local school district, Rodeo Municipal Advisory Council (RMAC) and the Crockett Community Foundation.

 At the GNA’s halfway mark, the “good faith” clause for renegotiating the next 15 years become a golden opportunity for Phillips66 (P66) to deep-six the monetary aspect of the agreement altogether.
 Past payments were deftly reframed as “charity” by P66’s public relations department.
 The former refinery manager Rand Swenson (at the helm when the GNA evaporated into thin air) was appointed to the Contra Costa Planning Commission in 2013.

 - The Community Working Group (aka the Fenceline Working Group)